Skip to Content

 • Build owned agentic capabilities.
 Winning retailers will focus on where they have unique or proprietary data, expertise, or services that will attract customers who are looking for specific guidance.
 For categories where guidance or post-sale services matter, retail-run agents can beat generalist AI on depth.
 For example, Home Depot tapped into its project expertise, product knowledge, and proprietary data to create Magic Apron, its AI companion that provides specialized support to potential customers, drawing them onto the site.

 • Participate with big agents strategically.
 In other areas, it will make sense to collaborate, not just compete.
-As of November, Walmart, Etsy, and Shopify have partnered with OpenAI to use ChatGPT’s Instant Checkout, while Ikea is launching an AI assistant in the ChatGPT Store.
+As of March, Walmart, Target, and Etsy are among the many retailers that have partnered with OpenAI for ChatGPT commerce integrations.
+Others, such as John Lewis, have announced intentions for products to be visible on AI apps.
+Meanwhile, Google recently launched its Universal Commerce Protocol—an open-source standard for agentic commerce codeveloped with Shopify, Etsy, Wayfair, Target, and Walmart—to power its shopping experiences in Google Search’s AI Mode and Gemini.
 These early alliances and partnerships can help retailers influence the emerging rules of engagement.
-For instance, retailers can negotiate retaining ownership of customer data and purchase signals or using their own checkout gateway.
+For instance, retailers can negotiate retaining ownership of customer data and purchase signals or using their own checkout gateway

 Successful retailers will also structure their product catalogs and data so that agents surface their content accurately and route traffic back.
 Recent research from Columbia and Yale indicates that agents heavily weigh review counts and average ratings, creating a new optimization challenge for retailers and brands.
 In addition, a retailer can build a “headless” or “bot” version of its own website for agent-to-agent commerce to improve the speed and control over how other agents access its inventory, reviews, ratings, descriptions, prices, and more.